alenzeinolov/django-case-insensitive-user/README.md

 # django-case-insensitive-user
 Small app that extends default Django user to have case-insensitive username.

+## Requirements
+- Python 3.7 or later
+- Django 3.2 or later

 ## Installation
 1. Install `django-case-insensitive-user` using pip.
 ```bash